 Miller’s main problem is that he excels in no one facet of the game.
-Perhaps best as a shotblocker, he is nonetheless a mediocre rebounder, which offsets this ideal of post purist somewhat.
-The jumpshot is nice but not brilliant, and as mentioned above, his offense is opportunistic.
+Perhaps best as a shot-blocker, he is nonetheless a mediocre rebounder, which offsets this ideal of post purist somewhat.
+The jump shot is nice but not brilliant, and as mentioned above, his offence is opportunistic.
 Regardless of this, however, he has been a nice role player for Georgia Tech and he will go on to be a nice role player wherever he goes.
 Not everyone needs to star.
 Some just don’t work like that.

 2013/14 stats: 22.7 mpg, 8.2 ppg, 6.0 rpg, 2.3 bpg, 0.4 apg, 0.2 spg, 3.3 fpg, 1.5 TOpg, 57.7% FG, 65.8% FT

 The tallest player on the list, Oraby is also one of the best shot-blockers, and also one of the biggest projects.